 The AFROTC program is currently offered at University of St. Thomas, which has a crosstown agreement that allows Augsburg students to enroll in AFROTC and become full-fledged cadet participants.
-For more information on AFROTC course descriptions, please review http://www.stthomas.edu/catalog/current/aero/.
-For more information on the AFROTC program, please review http://www.stthomas.edu/catalog/current/aero/.
-For more information on the AFROTC program, please review http://www.stthomas.edu/catalog/current/aero/.
-For more information on the AFROTC program, please review http://www.stthomas.edu/afrotc/ or contact the Department of Aerospace Studies at the University of St. Thomas at (651) 962-6320.
+For more information on the AFROTC program, please review the St Thomas Air Force ROTC website or contact the Department of Aerospace Studies at the University of St. Thomas at (651) 962-6320.